Matte Car Paint Care: Essential Washing and Protection Techniques

 Wax should not be used on matte cars.
 It can fill the tiny bumps on the matte surface and add an unwanted gloss to the finish, which can ruin its unique look.

 Maintaining matte paint is not hard if you use proper techniques.
 Regularly applying paint protectants and frequent pressure washing can help preserve the finish.
-Quick detailers are also useful for the immediate dirt removal.
+Quick detailers are also useful for immediate dirt removal.

 The best protectants for matte car paints are sealants or ceramic coatings that have been specifically created for matte finishes.
 Dr. Beasley’s Matte Coating is one of the best products out there.